 Zenzie Tinker Conservation is more than just a conservation studio.
 We all came together through a love of textiles and craft and like nothing better than to share our expertise with the wider world.

-So we’ve created a small range of beautiful and useful products inspired by our work and lovingly made in our Brighton studio using the leftovers from our projects.
+So we’ve put together a small range of beautiful and useful products and workshops inspired by our work and lovingly made in our Brighton studio using the leftovers from our projects.